TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

 **Quick Start Tutorial**
 ---------------------

-This quick start guide is designed to show you how to do the following
+This quick start guide is designed to show you how to do the following:

-1. Create an Oauth Client
+1. Create an Oauth Client.
-2. Submit a job using a public image classifyApp
+2. Submit a job using a public image classifyApp.
-3. Retrieve job output information
+3. Retrieve job output information.